-Mapei products and technology for the construction of the Singapore Jewel Changi Airport - interni - shutterstock_1373498513
+Mapei solutions for the Jewel Changi Airport

 A new retail hub now connects three of the four airport terminals together and includes hotels, a shopping centre and a garden with a 40 m high waterfall.